Leto-gg/gateway/readme.md

 # Notes
 Web3.Storage is not technically a IPFS Gateway but a bunch of caching layers built on top of the various IPFS Gateways.
 We are adding more CF layers!
 This is an act of caching layers built on top of eachother...

+# proxy-gateway

+`proxy-gateway` is an open-source project that provides an anonymous proxy for the IPFS gateway.
+The goal of this project is to allow users to access IPFS content without revealing their IP addresses or other identifiable information.
+The project is built using Node.js and Express and is designed to be easy to set up and use.

+## Features

+- Anonymously access IPFS content through the gateway.
+- Keeps user information private by not logging IP addresses or other identifiable information.
+- Lightweight and easy to deploy.

+## Prerequisites

+Before getting started, make sure you have the following installed on your system:

+- Node.js (version 14.x or higher)
+- npm (version 6.x or higher)

+## Getting Started

+To set up and run `proxy-gateway`, follow these steps:

+1. Clone the repository: